-On Command Dog Training is about building a trusting and loving relationship with your dog.
+On Command Dog Training is an Educational Center for K9's and their humans!
+We believe in helping you build a trusting and loving relationship with your dog.
 As training progresses, you and your dog become more in tune with one another.
 Training is more than just the typical commands such as sit, down, stay, and come.
-With the proper training, behavioral issues improve and both you and your dog will feel more confident and comfortable with each other.
+With the proper training, behavioral issues improve and both of you will feel more confident and comfortable with each other.

 The most successful training begins early on in a puppies life...the earlier the better!

-Rebecca (Becky) Hendrickson is the owner and operator of On Command Dog Training.
+Becky is the owner and operator of On Command Dog Training.
 She is a friendly, open-hearted person who is, above all else, a dog lover!
 Dogs have been a part of her life since childhood.
 At the early age of 14, she began training and working with dogs, which led her to pursue a lifelong dream of becoming a full-time dog trainer.
-Through hard work and determination, she is now the proud owner of On Command Dog Training, LLC., and is a Certified Professional Dog Trainer.
+Through hard work and determination, she is now the proud owner of On Command Dog Training, LLC., and is a Certified Master Dog Trainer.

-She has certifications through the American Society of Canine Trainers (ASCT), and is certified in K-9 CPR, Public Arena Obedience, Behavior Modification, and is a Trainer/Evaluator for Therapy Dogs, AKC Star Puppy, Canine Good Citizen, and AKC Community Canine.
+She has earned the following certifications through the American Society of Canine Trainers (ASCT) as a: Master Trainer and Evaluator (Public Arena Obedience), Master Trainer Therapy K-9, Exceptional Mentoring, and Master Trainer Service K-9 (Service Dog), and is certified in K-9 CPR, Behavior Modification, AKC Star Puppy, Canine Good Citizen, and AKC Community Canine.

-She has been training for 12 years.
-Her husband, Tom, has been training dogs for over 25 years, and recently became a Master Dog Trainer through ASCT, are the happy owners of their working dog partners, "Dixie" (a Rottweiler), and "Diesel" (a Bloodhound).
+She has been training for over 27 years.
+Her husband, Tom, has been training dogs for over 30 years and is a Certified Master Dog Trainer through ASCT.
+They are the happy owners of their working dog partners, "Dixie" and "Diesel" (Rottweilers), and "Buckshot" (a Bloodhound).

 She believes training should be a fun experience for you and your dog.
 She is dedicated to helping you achieve this through positive reward based training.